What Does Deep Tissue Massage Actually Mean? A Neuroscience Perspective

 We could just leave it at that by saying deep tissue is just pointing to good pain, but I think we can dive a bit deeper into what good pain is all about.
 To do this, we need to discuss the neuroscience of nociception.

 Nociceptive pain, the kind of pain that results from the activation of nociceptors, can be divided into two broad categories relevant to manual therapy: C-fiber nociception and A-delta nociception.
-C-fibers are primarily chemically responsive and produce sensations that are diffuse and achey, while A-delta fibers respond to significant mechanical inputs and produce sensations that are sharp and specific (Mense, 1993; Treede et al., 1995).
+C-fibers are primarily chemically responsive and produce sensations that are diffuse and achey, while A-delta fibers respond to significant mechanical inputs and produce sensations that are sharp and specific.
 When clients are seeking pain relief, they are mostly seeking relief from the pain emerging from C-fiber activation.
 Pain from A-delta fibers is what we get from daily bumps and scrapes.

-Contrary to what many think about "deep tissue", doing what it takes to activate A-delta fibers does not change or fix the chemical situation in the tissue that was creating the C-fiber activity in the first place.
-We are simply inhibiting it temporarily.
-The C-fibers are still responding to the mostly unchanged chemical environment they were before, and the A-delta fibers are still signaling what may be a damaging level of mechanical input.
-Thus, the relief experienced from the “deep tissue” treatment may be occurring alongside damage that might lead to more C-fiber activity after the session.
+Contrary to what many think about “deep tissue”, the pressure used in these techniques does not change or fix the chemical situation in the tissue that was creating the C-fiber activity in the first place.
+We are simply inhibiting nociceptive signals temporarily through gate control mechanisms and possibly descending modulation.
+The C-fibers are still responding to the mostly unchanged chemical environment, so the relief experienced from the “deep tissue” treatment is temporary and may be occurring alongside tissue stress that could potentially lead to more C-fiber activity after the session.
+In other words, “deep tissue” can certainly make matters worse.

-To summarize, the phrase "deep tissue" misses the point twice: it's not about depth and it's not about tissue.
-It's about mild A-delta activation that's intended to inhibit C-fiber activity.
+To summarize, the phrase “deep tissue” misses the point twice: it's not about depth and it's not about tissue.
+It's about activating A-beta fibers that inhibit C-fibers at the spinal cord while also activating A-delta fibers.
 Once we understand this, we can understand why depth, pressure, and technique seem relevant to the topic while also not being defining.
-We can also have a better grasp on why "deeper" doesn't mean better and might actually be creating additional C-fiber activity that potentially leads to a vicious cycle of wanting more deep tissue to override the pain caused by deep tissue.
+We can also have a better grasp on why “deeper” doesn't mean better and might actually be creating additional tissue stress and C-fiber activity that potentially leads to a vicious cycle of wanting more deep tissue to override the pain caused by deep tissue.
 This is especially a concern with clients who have learned to tolerate the experience or dissociate from it, often because they errantly believe that deep tissue IS actually about both depth and tissue.

 Experience vs. Tissue: What Really Matters

 This distinction between experience and tissue reflects a critical tension between two ways of understanding bodywork.
 One is mechanical: we push, knead, or stretch tissue to supposedly correct something physical.
 The other is sensory-neurological: we provide input that changes how the nervous system feels, interprets, and regulates itself.
-The mechanical narrative persists because it's intuitive and visual—"breaking up knots," "melting muscle," "releasing fascia."
-But research shows that tissue deformation during massage is minimal and short-lived, and that most therapeutic effects arise from the nervous system (Bialosky et al., 2009; Schleip, et al., 2012; Wilke, et al., 2018).
+The mechanical narrative persists because it's intuitive and visual—”breaking up knots,” “melting muscle,” “releasing fascia.”
+But research shows that tissue deformation during massage is minimal and short-lived, and that most therapeutic effects arise from the nervous system (Bialosky et al., 2009; Schleip, et al., 2003).

 A simple thought experiment may help clarify further what deep tissue is and what it isn't: imagine a brain-stimulation device that could create the exact same pleasurable, relieving feeling as your favorite deep tissue massage, without any physical touch.
 Would you opt for this experience?
 If you're devoted to the outdated idea that the value of deep tissue actually has to do with manipulation of tissue, you might not use the device because it might seem it wasn't getting to the “real problem”.
 But if we understand the pain issue from a neural perspective and realize that what we're really after is the experience of having less pain, then such a device becomes appealing.
 Fortunately, deep tissue (and other forms of bodywork that don't engage A-delta fibers) can inhibit those pesky C-fibers, without needing this fancy brain device.
 We can modulate the brain’s activity via touch instead.